royaltm/spectrusty-tutorial/step1.md

 Short answer: yes.

 Long answer: yes, but how would you know if something is even happening inside the FSM?
-I think that you'd like to experience the side-effects of changes of the Spectrum's internal state as video and audio effects.
+I think that you'd like to see and hear the side-effects of changes of the Spectrum's internal state.
 It would be even better if you could provide it with some input, like keyboard presses.

 Not only do we need to execute the Z80 code, but we also need to render some side effects and accept user input at the same time.